 Jamaica

-With its rich culture, wonderful nature, and friendly people, Jamaica is one of the best tropical islands in the West Indies.
+Jamaica is among the best tropical islands in the West Indies.
+It has a rich culture, wonderful nature, and friendly people.
 It is a land of wonders and excitement.
 Being the third-largest island in the Caribbean, it is hard to explore it all in one trip and even impossible to get enough of it.

-Jamaica is best known for its wonderful waterfalls.
-Dunn’s River Falls is the largest, famous for its cascading tiers.
-Other waterfalls include Mayfield Falls, YS Falls, and Reach Falls, and they all have natural pools perfect for swimming.
+Jamaica is best known for its beautiful waterfalls.
+Dunn’s River Falls is the largest and is famous for its cascading tiers.
+Other waterfalls include Mayfield Falls, YS Falls, and Reach Falls, all with natural pools perfect for swimming.

-Jamaica is also home to numerous beautiful beaches, most notably the Seven Mile Beach in Negril.
-The shore features white sand that meets the crystal-clear water in a glorious scene.
-Plenty of water activities are available on the beach, including snorkelling, scuba diving, jet-skiing, kayaking, and getting on the Banana Boat.
+Jamaica is also home to numerous beautiful beaches, notably the Seven Mile Beach in Negril.
+In a glorious scene, the shore features white sand that meets crystal-clear water.
+Plenty of water activities are available on the beach, including snorkelling, scuba diving, jet-skiing, kayaking, and riding the Banana Boat.

 How to Get There?

-The main international airports in Jamaica are Norman Manley International Airport (KIN) in Kingston and Donald Sangster International airport (MBJ) in Montego Bay.
-There are also cruise lines to the ports of Montego Bay, Falmouth and Ocho Rios.
+The leading international airports in Jamaica are Norman Manley International Airport (KIN) in Kingston and Donald Sangster International Airport (MBJ) in Montego Bay.
+Cruise lines also visit the ports of Montego Bay, Falmouth, and Ocho Rios.

 The Cook Islands